コンテンツにスキップ

 After about two hours on the train, we arrived at Odawara Station.

-When you exit the ticket gate, you will see Odawara Castle, which has been selected as one of the 100 most famous castles in Japan.
-It is said to be a 10-minute walk from the station, but this time I will pretend to see it by taking these stairs (lol).
-I will head to the traditional craft experience of Odawara, which I have wanted to try ever since I covered it before.
+Once you exit the ticket gate, you'll see Odawara Castle, which has been selected as one of Japan's 100 most famous castles.
+It's a 10-minute walk from the station, but this time I'll pretend I'm taking a tour of it using these stairs (lol).
+I'm heading to experience Odawara's traditional crafts, something I've always wanted to try since I covered it there before.

 I was looking forward to the Odawara Lantern Making Experience, which is popular among tourists.
-It is held by the Odawara Lantern Making Volunteer Association on the second and fourth Sunday of every month.
+The Odawara Lantern Making Volunteer Association holds the experience on the second and fourth Sunday of every month.
 I heard that parents and children could participate, so my son and I decided to make one too.
-We chose a design, made a frame, pasted it down, and finished in about 90 minutes.
-It was nice that we could participate empty-handed without making a reservation and take home a handmade folk craft as a souvenir.
+We chose a design, made the frame, and attached it, and it was finished in about 90 minutes.
+We didn't need to make a reservation, so we just showed up empty-handed and were able to take homemade folk crafts as souvenirs.
 It was a valuable experience.

 ▶Odawara Lantern Making Experience